ChocoRenn/ChocoRenn/README.md

 ### Hi there 👋
+I'm a ME student from National Tsing Hua University in Taiwan.
+I'm interested in control theory, embedded systems their applications in robotics, autonmous vehicles, IoT systems, etc.

 <!--
 **ChocoRenn/ChocoRenn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.